 So what’s the best strategy?

-The best strategy is to establish your online presence through selling on your own eCommerce site and expand to as many online marketplaces as feasible.
+The best strategy is to establish your online presence by selling on your own e-Commerce site and expanding to as many online marketplaces as feasible.

 And we’re going to discuss exactly how to do that.

-Ok, so to summarize, there are a ton of benefits of selling on online marketplaces.
+Ok, so to summarize, there are a ton of benefits to selling on online marketplaces.

-What are some general marketing strategies for online marketplaces?
+What are some general marketing strategies for online selling platforms?

 Optimize your listings

-It’s always good to optimize your listings for SEO purposes and to improve your click-through rates.
-Have good pictures, research keywords and tags and include them in detailed product descriptions can help you rise to the top of marketplace search results.
+It’s always good to optimize your product content for SEO purposes and to improve your click-through rates.
+Having good pictures, researching keywords, and tags, and including them in detailed product descriptions can help you rise to the top of marketplace search results.

 Automate your pricing

-You should also be very careful if your products are available on Amazon.
+You should also be very careful if you list products on Amazon.
 Studies show that 44% of Amazon shoppers always check the prices on Amazon before they make their purchase on another site.

 We’ve found that it depends on the marketplace you’re working with.
 Some marketplace customers are more sensitive to Amazon prices, meaning they are more active on Amazon.
 Yet other marketplaces have more loyal customers that don’t compare prices on Amazon.
 So it just depends.